fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 coordinate system SHOULD be a left handed coordinate system where Y points up and X points to the right.

-Applications can define there own objects or use some of the predefined common objects.
-Each object is identified by a type and identifier number to uniquely identify the object within the scope of that senders RTP stream.
+Applications can define their own objects or use some of the predefined common objects.
+Each object is identified by a type and identifier number to uniquely identify the object within the scope of that sender's RTP stream.
 Multiple updates and objects can be combined in a single RTP packet so that they are guaranteed to be fate shared and either atomically delivered at the same time or not delivered at all to the receiver.

-The objects are defined as a series of primitives that define common
-<types.
-The objects and updates to state are encoded with Tag Length
-Value (TLV) style encoding so that receivers can skip objects they do not understand.
+The objects are defined as a series of primitives that define common types.
+The objects and updates to state are encoded with Tag Length Value (TLV) style encoding so that receivers can skip objects they do not understand.
 The Objects in an single RTP packet MUST be processed in order.
-This allows a sender to write state in an old format followed by new format and the new format will override values in the old format.
+This allows a sender to write state in an old format followed by a new format, allowing the new format to override values in the old format.
 This allows for easy upgrade of the protocol with backwards compatibility.

 # Goals:

 * Support 2D and 3D
 * Support delay and rollback based synchronization
-* Relatively compact but simple encoding
+* Relatively compact, simple encoding
-* Extensible for applications to send their own custom data
+* Extensible for applications to send custom data
 * Support for forward and backwards compatibility

 # Primitives